 The FIRB has recently introduced new laws surrounding foreign investment along with new application fees and compliance policies.

-If you’re thinking of purchasing residential or commercial property, make sure you understand how to apply for FIRB approval and the type of property or land that you can purchase.
+If you’re thinking of purchasing residential or commercial property for investment purposes, make sure you understand how to apply for FIRB approval and the type of property or land that you can purchase.

 What is the Foreign Investment Review Board (FIRB)?